 Sacred bassoon solos aren’t common and those that exist tend to be quite pedestrian.
 With a new bassoonist in our church orchestra whose talents go well beyond the pedestrian it seemed opportune to try something new and thus, A Hymn of Beginnings took shape.
 The music has a conventional feel but with a palpable dash of the unfamiliar, achieved through subdued bi-tonal coloring, matching the major-key melody with a minor-key harmonization that moves by descending thirds.
 Still, it remains quite accessible to the casual listener with its familiar melody and obvious tonality.

 A Hymn of Beginnings is suitable for intermediate level and above musicians and works well at any time of the church year with its contemplative yet varied moods.
 Its association with new beginnings makes it particularly suited to Christmas, Easter, baptismal services, weddings, and others.
-Includes bassoon part and piano score w/ soloist staff.
+Includes bassoon part and piano accompaniment.